2025 Conference

 Member Symposium #3: Various Facets of the Meridian and Acupoint Identification and Application

-Presenters: Heeyoung Kim; Weibo Zhang; EunMee Yang; Poney Chiang; and Younbyoung Chae
+Presenters: Heeyoung Kim; Weibo Zhang; EunMee Yang; Poney Chiang; and Younbyoung Chae, PhD

 Topological Atlas and Repository for Acupoint Research (TARA) project has been created and is planned to provide data and information which will help us better understand the biological basis of acupoints and broaden integration into clinical care.
 It is necessary to start by asking what acupoints and meridian channels are.
 Acupoints are known to be specific locations that are stimulated when an acupuncture needle is inserted.
 These acupoints are identified by neuroanatomical structures such as sensory nerve bundles, nerve endings, or palpable painful areas (e.g., trigger points).
 Acupoints can be identified as neurogenic sites in certain conditions.
 Meridian channels have a variety of characteristics.
 Meridian channels may relate to peripheral nerves, have lower hydraulic resistance, or form a hypothetical line that explains the link between diseases and acupuncture locations.
 This symposium will include scientific findings on various characteristics of meridian and acupoints, as well as an outlook on future collaboration between acupuncture and integrative medicine.